BEYOND

 for Storytelling and Reflection

-Each Beyond Stillness guest meets with Molly via Zoom once a week for four to six weeks to craft their story.
-Upon completion, they record their story and interview for publication on the Beyond Stillness: Stories After Stroke Podcast and Radio Show.
+Each Beyond Stillness guest meets with Molly via Zoom once a week for an average of six weeks to craft their story.
+During the final meeting, they record their story and interview for publication on the Beyond Stillness: Stories After Stroke Podcast and Radio Show.

 Episodes are posted weekly anywhere you listen to podcasts (Apple Podcasts, Audible, Spotify, etc) and air throughout the week on Stroke Warrior Radio.